mattermost/mattermost-developer-documentation/site/content/integrate/apps/deploy/deploy-aws/_index.md

 #### Deploying an app to AWS

-After setting up your Mattermost instance, AWS key, and S3 bucket you can now deploy apps using `appsctl`.
-To install appsctl, `go install github.com/mattermost/mattermost-plugin-apps/cmd/appsctl@latest`

 To deploy AWS Apps from a bundle use `appsctl aws deploy {aws-bundle.zip}` command.
 It will deploy all necessary resources to AWS, update the invoke policy as needed, and "list" (upload the manifest of) the app in Mattermost server.